-The Board of Directors or Trustees reviews and approves the financial statements and submit the same to the stockholders or members.
+The Board of Directors reviews and approves the financial statements, and the additional supplementary information, and submits the same to the stockholders.

-Punongbayan & Araullo, the independent auditors, appointed by the stockholders has examined the financial statements of the company in accordance with Philippine Standards on Auditing, and in its report to the stockholders or members, has expressed opinion on the fairness of presentation upon completion of such examination.
+Punongbayan & Araullo, the independent auditors appointed by the stockholders, has examined the financial statements of the Bank in accordance with Philippine Standards on Auditing and, and in its report to the Board of Directors and stockholders, has expressed its opinion on the fairness of presentation upon completion of such examination.